sunil-gumatimath/exposed-api-keys-finder/README.md

 - GitHub Personal Access Token with `repo` scope
 - Internet connection for API calls

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License

-MIT License - see LICENSE file for details

 ## Disclaimer

 This tool is provided for educational and security research purposes.
 Users are responsible for complying with GitHub's Terms of Service and applicable laws.
 Use responsibly and ethically.